Maewo

 It is 47 km long, and 6 km wide, with an area of 269 km2.
 Its highest point is 795 m above sea level.
 In 2009 the island had a population of almost 3,600.
 Maewo is covered with dense vegetation: tropical forests in which banyan trees grow.

 Name

-The name Maewo is thought to have come from Mota or Raga as an attempt to transcribe the pronunciation [ŋ͡mʷaewo].
+The name Maewo is thought to have come from Mota, Raga, or Ambae as an attempt to transcribe the pronunciation [ŋ͡mʷaewo].
 In the local languages it is spelled as N̄waewo [ŋʷaewo].
 Other names for the island include Mwerlap N̄wēw [ŋʷɪw] and Mwotlap Am̄ew [aŋ͡mʷɛw] (with the locative prefix a-).
 All of these terms are thought to have come from Proto-North-Central Vanuatu (and Proto-Torres–Banks) *mʷaewo.

 History

 First recorded sighting of Maewo Island by Europeans was by the Spanish expedition of Pedro Fernández de Quirós at the end of April 1606.
-They charted it as Aurora (The light of dawn in Spanish).
+It was sighted again in 1768 by Louis Antoine de Bougainville who named it Aurora from the Latin word for "dawn", the time of day at which it was sighted.